 Canadian courts have held that a "resident" individual is a person who regularly, normally or customarily lives in Canada.
 The ITA extends this meaning to include any person who has sojourned (temporarily stayed) in Canada for 183 days of a calendar year.
 For income tax purposes, a corporation is considered to be a resident in Canada if its central management and control is exercised in Canada.
 In addition, a corporation incorporated in Canada (or any of its provinces or territories) after April 26, 1965, is deemed to be a resident of Canada.
-A trust is generally a resident in Canada if its central management and control is in Canada, although the ITA also deems certain non-resident trusts with Canadian-resident contributors or beneficiaries to be resident in Canada.
+A trust is generally a resident in Canada if its central management and control is in Canada if its central management trusts with Canadian-resident contributors or beneficiaries to be resident in Canada.